KelvCodes/CryptoBeast/README.md

 # 🚀 Crypto Tracker – Real-Time Market Insights! 💰📊

-A **fun and interactive** web app that encourages users to make a positive impact on their community!
-Spin the wheel to receive **daily challenges** like planting a tree, reducing plastic use, or supporting local businesses.
-Track your progress and celebrate your achievements! 🌱🤝
+A **stylish and interactive** web app that provides **real-time cryptocurrency prices, market trends, and insights!**
+Stay ahead in the crypto world with live updates, price charts, and historical data. 📉📈

 ---